Viewing archives for Medicine & Biomedical Sciences

 Admissions

-Queen’s welcomes applications for the six-year undergraduate Medicine course, for which we have a fixed quota of six places per year, and for the course in Biomedical Sciences, for which we offer up to two additional places.
-We do not currently accept applications for the accelerated (graduate entry) Medicine course.
+Queen’s welcomes applications for the six-year undergraduate Medicine course, for which we have a fixed quota of six places per year.
+We do not currently accept applications for the accelerated (graduate entry) Medicine course or the course in Biomedical Sciences.

-The admissions process includes a rigorous, centralised shortlisting procedure, based in part on the biomedical admissions test (BMAT); shortlisted candidates are distributed between colleges in proportion to the number of places available and are each interviewed at two colleges.
-One of these will be the college of first choice (if a college was specified by the applicant) and the other will be assigned essentially at random.
+The admissions process includes a rigorous, centralised shortlisting procedure; shortlisted candidates are distributed between colleges in proportion to the number of places available and are each interviewed at two colleges.
+One of these will normally be the college of first choice (if a college was specified by the applicant) and the other will be assigned essentially at random.
 Offers are made after careful consideration of all aspects of the application except college preference.
 As a consequence, it is quite common for an applicant to be offered a place at a college that was not their first choice.

 Teaching